apache/airflow-client-java/airflow-client/docs/DagApi.md

     DagApi apiInstance = new DagApi(defaultClient);
     Integer limit = 100; // Integer | The numbers of items to return.
     Integer offset = 56; // Integer | The number of items to skip before starting to collect the result set.
     String orderBy = "orderBy_example"; // String | The name of the field to order the results by.
-Prefix a field name with `-` to reverse the sort order.
+Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0*
+    List<String> tags = Arrays.asList(); // List<String> | List of tags to filter results.  *New in version 2.2.0*
-    Boolean onlyActive = true; // Boolean | Only return active DAGs. try {
+    Boolean onlyActive = true; // Boolean | Only return active DAGs.  *New in version 2.1.1* String dagIdPattern = "dagIdPattern_example"; // String | If set, only return DAGs with dag_ids matching this pattern.  *New in version 2.3.0* try {
-      DAGCollection result = apiInstance.getDags(limit, offset, orderBy, onlyActive);
+      DAGCollection result = apiInstance.getDags(limit, offset, orderBy, tags, onlyActive, dagIdPattern);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DagApi#getDags");